A Donaldson-Uhlenbeck-Yau theorem for normal varieties and semistable bundles on degenerating families: Singular DUY Theorem

-and the conclusion follows from integration against a cut-off near the singularities. \end{proof} Now we are ready to prove Theorem \ref{Singular DUY} \begin{proof} Since $\overline{\F_\infty}$ is semistable and $\F$ is stable, by the Mehta-Ramanathan restriction theorem, we can choose a high degree curve $C\subset Y\setminus (Y^s \cup \Sigma)$ so that $\overline{\F_\infty}|_C$ is semistable and $\F|_{C}$ is stable.
+\begin{proof}[Proof of Theorem \ref{Singular DUY}] Since $\overline{\F_\infty}$ is semistable and $\F$ is stable, by the Mehta-Ramanathan restriction theorem, we can choose a high degree curve $C\subset Y\setminus (Y^s \cup \Sigma)$ so that $\overline{\F_\infty}|_C$ is semistable and $\F|_{C}$ is stable.
 By assumption, we know $A_{i}|_{C}$ converges to $A|_C$ smoothly up to gauge.
 By the well-known results regarding moduli space of semistable bundles over curves, we know $\F|_{C}$ and $\overline{\F_\infty}|_{C}$ must be $S$-equivalent, thus isomorphic.
-Since $C$ can be chosen to be of any high degree, we know $\F$ and $\overline{\F_\infty}$ must be isomorphic. \end{proof}
+Since $C$ can be chosen to be of any high degree, we conclude that $\F$ and $\overline{\F_\infty}$ must be isomorphic (cf.\ \cite[Lemma 5.4]{GrebToma:17}).
+For uniqueness, suppose $h, h'$ are two admissible HE metrics on $\Fcal$.
+Then, as in Corollary \ref{cor:polystable}, $\id\in \Hom(\Fcal, \Fcal)$ is parallel with respect to the natural metric $h^\ast \otimes h'$.
+In particular, if we write $h'=h(g,)$, then $g$ is a holomorphic endomorphism of $\Fcal$.
+By stability, it therefore must be a constant multiple of the identity, and the conclusion follows. \end{proof}

-As a direct corollary of this, combined with the regularity results, we have \begin{cor} If a reflexive sheaf over $Y$ admits an admissible HE metric, it is polystable. \end{cor}
+As a direct corollary of this, combined with the regularity results, we have \begin{cor} If a reflexive sheaf $\Fcal\to Y$ admits an admissible HE metric, then $\Fcal$ is polystable. \end{cor}

+\begin{proof} Semistability follows as in the proof of Corollary \ref{cor:polystable}.
+Suppose $\Scal\subset\Fcal$ is a proper stable saturated subsheaf with $\mu(\Scal)=\mu(\Fcal)$.
+Note that $\Scal$ is reflexive.
+Let $h'$ be the admissible HE metric on $\Scal$.
+Now as Corollary \ref{cor:polystable}, we know that $\id: S' \rightarrow \Fcal$ is parallel.
+This implies there is a holomorphic, \cite[Prop.\ 4.1.7]{Kobayashi:87}) implies there is a holomorphic, orthogonal splitting $\Fcal=\Scal\oplus \Scal^\perp$ off a set of codimension $\geq 3$ in $Y^{reg}$.
+As above, the sheaves $\Scal$ and $\Scal^\perp$ extend as reflexive sheaves on $Y$, and the induced metrics are admissible HE.
+The result now follows by induction on the rank. \end{proof}